italobarrosme/nezuko/README.md

 - For storage, [zustend](https://next-auth.js.org/) is used, with the "loading" component as an example of usage.
 - Prettier eslint and lintstaged for organization code

-- Husky has also been implemented for:
+- Lefthook has also been implemented for:
   Commitlint
   Pre-commit with lint-staged and Prettier
   Pre-push running lint-staged tests and build